Installation [ three kinetic sculptures, light, sound], 2015.

 I don’t know.
 In a certain sense, it depends on you.” ― Stanisław Lem, Solaris

 “We take off into the cosmos, ready for anything: for solitude, for hardship, for exhaustion, death. ― Stanisław Lem, Solaris

 It is a sign of wind when it is broken up because its breaking up is due to a wind which exists there but has not reached us. ― Aristotle, Metereology

 A landscape made of steel mobile structures projecting light halos from 2000, 3500 to 5000 kelvin.
-Sounds from this atmosphere fills in the room composed by recordings of the magnetosphere and northern winds blowing interacting with the ruins from the Spitsbergen.
-The two movements of the sound composition Before Landing and After Departing mark two spatio-temporalities with sounds from the metallic ruins on the ground and sounds from the electromagnetic field of planet earth.
+Sounds from this atmosphere fill in the room composed by recordings of the magnetosphere and northern winds blowing and interacting with the ruins from the Spitsbergen.
+The two movements of the sound composition Before Landing and After Departing mark two spatial-temporalities with sounds from the metallic ruins on the ground and sounds from the electromagnetic field of planet earth.

 Parhelia is a new land, an in-between territory, between land and space, arrival and departure, documentation and fiction, an unknown no man’s land, and a known territory, a possibility to linger.